refirst11/react-magic-card/README.md

 ## Transition Object

-It is Inherits framer motion transition object other than intera.
+It is Inherits framer motion transition object ease and (type: 'spring').

 ## detailProperty Object